Need to craft a workplace relationship policy? Here’s tips on how HR should handle office romances.

-Did you know that 1 in 4 employees would be open to an office romance, while 58% of employees have engaged in an office romance at one point or another?
-Whether you’re thinking about this or not as an HR professional at your company, it’s important to get ahead of the issue and consider the implications that office romance has on your organization.
+Did you know that 1 in 4 employees would be open to an office romance, while 58% of employees have engaged in office dating at one point or another?
+Whether you’re thinking about this or not as an HR professional at your company, it’s important to get ahead of romantic relationships at work and consider the implications that office romance has on your organization and culture.

 1. Understand your objectives

 When thinking about your office romance policy, what are you hoping to achieve?
 Perhaps you want to: